dazuma/toys/toys/docs/guide.md

 #### Handling optional values

-There are some subtleties in how OptionParser treats flags with optional values, and for the most part, Toys follows OptionParser's lead.
-It is thus important to understand the behavior if you use optional values.
+There are some subtleties in how the Ruby OptionParser library treats flags with optional values.
+Although Toys does not use OptionParser interally, it does, for the most part, replicate OptionParser's behavior.
+It is thus important to understand that behavior if you use optional values.

 First, if a flag has an optional value that is not provided on the command line, then the "value" is automatically set to `nil`.
 Consider this example: